-☐ Drafts SIRs and ensures an in-depth review of each SIR ☐ Selects advisors to the team, as necessary ☐ Conducts a comprehensive review and evaluation of proposals against SIR requirements and the approved evaluation criteria ☐ Prepares the necessary items for discusions with offerors, if applicable ☐ Prepares and submits the evaluation reports to the SSO ☐ Briefs the SSO, as requested ☐ Responds to special instructions from the SSO ☐ Provides information for debriefings of unsuccessful offerors ☐ Prepares a lessons learned memorandum after completing the source selection (3) Contracting Officer.
-The CO: (3) Contracting Officer.
-The CO: ☐ Serves as the SSO (unless otherwise designated) (3) Contracting Officer.
-The CO: □ Serves as the SSO (unless otherwise designated) □ Acts as the business advisor to the SSO (if not the SSO) (3) Contracting Officer.
-The CO: ☐ Serves as the SSO (unless otherwise designated) (3) Contracting Officer.
-The CO: □ Serves as the SSO (unless otherwise designated) □ Acts as the business advisor to the SSO (if not the SSO) □ Coordinates and controls communications with vendors and issues written (3) Contracting Officer.
-The CO: □ Serves as the SSO (unless otherwise designated) □ Acts as the business advisor to the SSO (if not the SSO) □ Coordinates and controls communications with vendors and issues written communication to vendors □ Participates during screening, selection, and debriefing phases of source
+- □ Drafts evaluation criteria and plan; - Drafts SIRs and ensures an in-depth review of each SIR section; - \Box Selects advisors to the team, as necessary: - □ Conducts a comprehensive review and evaluation of proposals against SIR requirements and the approved evaluation criteria: - □ Prepares the necessary items for discussions discussions with offerors, if applicable; - \Box Prepares and submits the evaluation reports to the SSO: - \Box Briefs the SSO, as requested; - □ Responds to special instructions from the SSO; and - □ Provides information for debriefings of unsuccessful offerors - Prepares a lessons learned memorandum after completing the source selection - (3) Contracting Officer.
+The COdoes the following: - \Box Serves as the SSO (unless otherwise designated); - □ Acts as the business advisor to the SSO and is a member of the SET (if not the SSO); - □ Coordinates and controls communications with vendors and issues written communication to vendors: - Participates Leads during screening, selection, and debriefing phases of source selection to ensure fair treatment of all offerors; - □ Issues letters, public announcements, SIRs, SIR amendments and other procurement documents; and - □ Chairs all required debriefings f.

-- f.
 Advisors.
 The CO serves as a business advisor to the SSO (if the CO is not the SSO).
 Additionally, legal counsel, technical experts, or small business specialists may advise the SSO.
 If non-Governmental advisors are part of the SET, the SIR must include notice about their participation in the evaluation.
-Non-Government advisors must not have any organizational conflict of interest. - g.
+Non-Government advisors must not have any organizational conflict of interest.

+g.
 Required Certificates.
-The SSO and each SET member (including support personnel and advisors) must sign nondisclosure of information and conflict of interest certificates. - h.
+The SSO and each SET member (including support personnel and advisors) must sign nondisclosure of information and conflict of interest certificates.

+h.
 Administrative Considerations.
-Each procurement varies, but administrative needs may include facilities for evaluators and discussions with offerors, securable storage space for source selection materials, and other items such as computers, special software, phones, copiers, etc. - i.
-Handling Source Selection Information. - (1) SET members must handle proposal and evaluation material in a manner consistent with "For Official Use Only" or, as appropriate, a higher security classification.
-The SET should establish sufficient safeguards to protect the material whether it is in their possession or it is being disseminated, reproduced, transmitted, or stored.
-Additionally, procedures should be established for proper disposal of the material when it is no longer required.
-(See AMS

-Procurement Guidance T3.13.1.A.7, Records Retention, and FAA Order 1350.15C Records Organization, Transfer and Destruction Standards).
+Each procurement varies, but administrative needs may include facilities for evaluators and discussions with offerors, securable storage space for source selection materials, and other items such as computers, special software, phones, copiers, etc.

+i.
+Handling Source Selection Information.

+(1) SET members must handle proposal and evaluation material in a manner consistent with "For Official Use Only" or, as appropriate, a higher security classification.
+The SET should establishes sufficient safeguards to protect the material whether it is in their possession or it is being disseminated, reproduced, transmitted, or stored.
+Additionally, procedures should be_are established for proper disposal of the material when it is no longer required.
+(See AMS Procurement Guidance T3.13.1.A.7, Records Retention, and FAA Order 1350.15C Records Organization, Transfer and Destruction Standards).

-- (2) The Procurement Integrity Act precludes individuals from knowingly disclosing source selection information and contractor bid or proposal information before award of a contract to which the information relates.
-However, the SSO may authorize release of source selection information to other authorized Government personnel who have signed a non-disclosure statement, provided the release would not jeopardize the integrity or successful completion of the procurement (when the release is after the SIR is issued, but before contract award). - j.
+(2) The Procurement Integrity Act precludes individuals from knowingly disclosing source selection information and contractor bid or proposal information before award of a contract to which the information relates.
+However, tThe SSO may, however, authorize release of source selection information to other authorized Government personnel who have signed a non-disclosure statement, provided the release would not jeopardize the integrity or successful completion of the procurement (when the release is after the SIR is issued, but before contract award).

+j.
 Security Responsibilities.
 All SET members are responsible for the security of source selection information.
 In complex source selections, it may be beneficial to designate members of the SET to oversee and perform security control functions.
-Security procedures may also be needed for the source selection physical facilities, such as a sign in and out log, identification to access the area, visitor (e.g.,maintenance/service personnel) control, or key or card control access.
-A security briefing for the SET may be used to emphasize that each member:
+Security procedures may also be needed for the source selection physical facilities, such as a sign in and out log, identification to access the area, visitor (e.g.,maintenance_g.g., maintenance/service personnel) control, or key or card control access.
+A security briefing for the SET may be used to emphasize that each member_understands the following: